aliesbelik/awesome-jmeter/README.md

 The [Apache JMeter](http://jmeter.apache.org/) is open source, pure Java application designed to load test functional behavior and measure performance.

-This list grew up from [my answer on Stack Exchange](http://sqa.stackexchange.com/a/2552/1842) and [this jmeter-related links collection](https://del.icio.us/veslefrik/jmeter) and got further inspiration from [awesome](https://github.com/sindresorhus/awesome) project.
+This list grew up from [my answer on Stack Exchange](http://sqa.stackexchange.com/a/2552/1842) and personal jmeter-related links collection and got further inspiration from [awesome](https://github.com/sindresorhus/awesome) project.

 ## Contents